How to Apply for a Place

 Applicants for Ph.D. or M.Phil. should include an outline in English (not more than 500 words) of their proposed research topic.

+If English is not your first language, you should provide evidence of competence in written and spoken English.
+Postgraduate entrants to the School of Classics must achieve an overall score of at least 7 in IELTS, with a minimum of 7 in the writing component.
 The test result should generally be no more than 2 years old.
 Students whose recent University degree has been taught in English are normally exempt from the requirement to produce test results.

 The School of Classics invites potential research students to consult individual members of staff about their proposed topic.

 - Academic enquiries should be directed to the Director of Postgraduate Studies.

 - Enquiries about the application process should be directed to the Postgraduate Secretary.